fabslab/modifiers/readme.md

 `uglifyjs modifiers.js --source-map modifiers.min.map --screw-ie8 -c -m -o modifiers.min.js`

-The code uses addEventListener so if you sadly need to support IE8 you'll want to change the code to use something like what's described [here](http://msdn.microsoft.com/en-us/magazine/ff728624.aspx).
+The code uses addEventListener so if you need to support IE8 you'll want to change the code to use something like what's described [here](http://msdn.microsoft.com/en-us/magazine/ff728624.aspx).